Developing Character Strengths: A Vital Goal of Education – Part 1

-Martin Luther King Jr. understood the importance of character strengths.
+Martin Luther King Jr. understood the concept of character strengths long before they were as well-defined as they are today.
 At a speech at Morehouse College in 1948, he said, “We must remember that intelligence is not enough.
-Intelligence plus character – that is the goal of true education.”
+Intelligence plus character–that is the goal of true education.”

 When I reflect on King’s statement, I think of my closest friends and the people I most respect.
-I am drawn to them by forces beyond intellect and success.
-I admire their character strengths, the values they hold, and how they treat me as a fellow human being.
-So when we think of education in the broadest sense of the word, it is important to consider how kids develop character strengths during childhood and adolescence that determine the kind of adults they become.
+I am drawn to them by forces beyond intellect and external success.
+I admire their character strengths, the values they hold, and how they put their values into action.
+When we consider the role of families, schools, and communities in the broadest sense, it is important to understand how each of these stakeholders helps kids develop character strengths during childhood and adolescence that determine the kind of adults they will become.

-This is the first of a series of four articles on character strengths, why they matter, and ways we help foster these strengths in children.
-This article defines character strengths and presents a framework for understanding them.
-As adults who model character strengths to kids each and every day, it’s helpful to begin by taking inventory of our own character strengths!
+This article defines character strengths and summarizes a framework for understanding them.
+As adults who model character to kids each and every day, it’s helpful to begin by taking inventory of our own character strengths!

-In their highly acclaimed academic book, Character Strengths and Virtues: A Handbook and Classification, Christopher Peterson and Martin Seligman attempt to define these inner virtues and strengths.
-Researchers have also developed ways of measuring character strengths.
+In their highly acclaimed academic textbook, Character Strengths and Virtues: A Handbook and Classification, Christopher Peterson and Martin Seligman attempt to define these inner virtues and strengths.
+Research suggests that “people who use these inner strengths every day are three times more likely to report having an excellent quality of life and six times more likely to be engaged at work.”
 You can read extended definitions of all these strengths at the nonprofit VIA Institute on Character, but simply put, they fall into the following six categories:

 - Wisdom and Knowledge: Creativity, Curiosity, Judgment and Open-Mindedness, Love of Learning, Perspective